Blood Pressure Spikes = Dental Delays

 1954 = Amy Heckerling = American filmmaker

-1968 = Traci Lords = American actress and singer
+1968 = Traci Lords = American actor and singer

 1969 = Eagle-Eye Cherry = Swedish singer-songwriter